Building A Free DIY Goat Playground – Step by Step

 Step #1 Gather your supplies

-You will need 2-4 spools, a few planks of wood, and hardware such as screws or nails.
+For this setup, you will need three spools, a few planks of wood, and hardware such as screws or nails.

 Step #2 Pick the perfect spot